Description

 Sortino:

-• The ratio of annual return and downside deviation over 5 years of Gold-USD Low volatility Sub-strategy is 1.79, which is higher, thus better compared to the benchmark GLD (1.16) in the same period.
+• Looking at the ratio of annual return and downside deviation of 1.83 in the last 5 years of Gold-USD Low volatility Sub-strategy, we see it is relatively higher, thus better in comparison to the benchmark GLD (1.3)

 Ulcer: